emard/ulx3s/README.md

 ULX3S has rich range of chips and connectivity required for many other open source projects:
-SDRAM, USB, PS/2, SDCARD, Digital Video, FLASH, RTC, I2C, OLED, AUDIO, ADC, onboard FM/ASK antenna 88-433.92 MHz and 56 GPIO pins which are all routed as differential pairs and have pinout that is PMOD compatible.
+SDRAM, USB, PS/2, SDCARD, Digital Video, FLASH, RTC, I2C, OLED, AUDIO, ADC, onboard FM/ASK antenna 88-433.92 MHz and 56 GPIO pins routed as differential pairs and have pinout that is PMOD compatible.
+There are 12 true differential bidirectional pairs and 16 single-ended pairs.

 ULX3S is sufficiently equipped to emulate [Amiga](https://github.com/emard/Minimig_ECS) retro